i7/counterfeit-monkey/tools/README.md

 I have used these scripts on OS X 10.11.6 with the Bash shell, the system default Python 2.7.10 and three different glulx interpreters:

-- Git (by far the fastest one) compiled with the Glk library CheapGlk
+- Git (the fast Glulx interpreter, not the version control system) compiled with the Glk library CheapGlk

 See https://github.com/DavidKinder/Git and https://github.com/erkyrath/cheapglk